 While many birds enjoy safflower seeds, there are a few species that do not find them particularly appealing.
 With their thick shells and bitter taste, safflower seeds deter some birds from consuming them, making them a great choice to attract only specific bird species.

-Surprisingly, Blue Jays, known for their diverse diet, are among the birds that do not frequently consume safflower seeds.
+• Surprisingly, Blue Jays, known for their diverse diet, are among the birds that do not frequently consume safflower seeds.
 They prefer foods such as sunflower seeds, nuts, and occasionally insects.
-However, since Blue Jays are opportunistic eaters, it isn’t impossible to find them sampling some safflower seeds in their search for food.
+However, since Blue Jays are opportunistic eaters, it isn’t impossible to find them trying out some safflower seeds in their search for food.

 Remember, when using safflower seeds, it is crucial to maintain a clean and hygienic feeder to ensure the birds’ health and well-being.
 By doing so, you will create a pleasant environment that will attract a variety of songbirds to your yard.